 This is Artistic Director Dr. Anne K. Hege’s fourth year with Voci.
 Born in Oakland, CA, Anne began her musical studies singing with the Piedmont East Bay Children’s Choir and the Oakland Youth Chorus.
 She completed her BA studies in music at Wesleyan University, and an MA in composition at Mills College.
 She recently completed her PhD in Music Composition at Princeton University, where she studied the role of the body in musical performance.
 She has founded and directed various vocal ensembles including the Albany Community Chorus (California), Cuatro Vientos (Mexico City), and Celestial Mechanics (New Jersey).
 Anne performs as a vocalist, composer, improviser, and electronic musician in her performance duo, New Prosthetics; the laptop ensemble Sideband; and for the Carrie Ahern Dance Company.
-She currently enjoys directing Voci, directing Level IV of the San Francisco Girls Chorus, teaching at Holy Names University, and composing for chorus and electronics.
+She currently enjoys directing Voci, directing Level IV of the San Francisco Girls Chorus, teaching at Mills College, and composing for chorus and electronics.

 Mitchell Covington is an accomplished choral and orchestral conductor who has led many ensembles over a 30-year career, directing choirs and orchestras in performances in the United States and throughout Europe.
 He was the founding director of Voci Women’s Chamber Choir (now Voci Women’s Vocal Ensemble) from 1991–1995, directed the Bay Choral Guild from 1995–2001, and led a seven-choir music program with over 300 participants at First Presbyterian Church of Berkeley for 23 years.
 Read more.